A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm

 Table~\ref{tbl:ofv_cpu_table_with_metis} reports the results.
 Note that for several combinations of datasets and values of $K$, \METIS\ returned anticlusters whose sizes differed by more than one object, even when \texttt{ufactor} was set to its minimum value.
 Because comparing objective values is only meaningful when the anticluster size constraints are satisfied, these instances are excluded from Table~\ref{tbl:ofv_cpu_table_with_metis} (the complete results are provided in the Electronic Companion to this paper on \href{https://github.com/phil85/aba-results}{GitHub}).
-The first four columns list the name of the dataset, the number of objects ($N$), the number of features ($D$), and the number of anticlusters ($K$).
-Column~5 reports the within-anticluster sum of squared distances ($W(\mathcal{C})$) of the \ABA~algorithm.
-Columns~6 and 7 show the percentage deviation of the $W(\mathcal{C})$ values obtained by the benchmark algorithms from that of \ABA.
-A negative deviation indicates an outperformance of the \ABA~algorithm.
-Columns~8 and 9 give the running time of the \ABA~algorithm and METIS, respectively in seconds.
-Column~9 lists for each dataset the running time required to construct the input for METIS, i.e., the adjacency list.
+The first four columns of Table~\ref{tbl:ofv_cpu_table_with_metis} list the dataset name, the number of objects ($N$), the number of features ($D$), and the number of anticlusters ($K$).
+Column~5 reports the within-anticluster sum of squared distances ($W(\mathcal{C})$) obtained by \ABA.
+Columns~6 and 7 report the percentage deviation of the $W(\mathcal{C})$ values obtained by the benchmark algorithms from that of \ABA.
+Negative values indicate that \ABA\ performs better.
+Columns~8 and 9 give the total running time of \ABA\ and \METIS\ in seconds, respectively.
+Column~9 lists separately the running time required to construct the \METIS\ input graph, i.e., the adjacency list.
 This running time is included in the total running time reported in column 9.
-Columns~10 and 11 report the ratio of the number of objects in the smallest anticluster to that in the largest anticluster for the \ABA~algorithm and METIS, respectively.
-This ratio should be one, except when the total number of objects ($N$) is not divisible by the number of anticlusters ($K$).
-In such cases, if the difference in size between the largest and smallest anticluster is at most one object.
+Columns~10 and 11 report the ratio between the sizes of the smallest and largest anticlusters for \ABA\ and \METIS, respectively.
+This ratio equals 100\% when all anticlusters have the same size.
+If $N$ is not divisible by $K$, we still report 100\% whenever the largest and smallest anticlusters differ in size by at most one object.
 The best values for each instance, are highlighted in bold and the last row reports average values.
 The results in Table~\ref{tbl:ofv_cpu_table_with_metis} demonstrate that \ABA~produces better solutions than \METIS\ for all but one instance (Facebook with $K=2{,}000$).
 The outperformance of \ABA\ generally increases with increasing values of $K$, consistent with our observations on the poor quality of other algorithms for small anticlusters. \ABA\ also consistently outperforms random partitioning (Rand), and often by a substantial margin.
 In addition, \ABA\ is considerably faster than \METIS, for some instances by several orders of magnitude.